-- -1.
-The clinical diagnostic evaluation shall be paid for by the licensee; - 1.
-The clinical diagnostic evaluation shall be conducted by a licensed practitioner who: - holds a valid, unrestricted license, which includes scope of practice to conduct a clinical diagnostic evaluation; - has three (3) years experience in providing evaluations of health professionals with substance abuse disorders; and, - is approved by the board. - 2.
-The clinical diagnostic evaluation shall be conducted in accordance with acceptable professional standards for conducting substance abuse clinical diagnostic evaluations. - 3.
+- The clinical diagnostic evaluation shall be conducted by a licensed practitioner who: - holds a valid, unrestricted license, which includes scope of practice to conduct a clinical diagnostic evaluation; - has three (3) years experience in providing evaluations of health professionals with substance abuse disorders; and, - is approved by the board. - The clinical diagnostic evaluation shall be conducted in accordance with acceptable professional standards for conducting substance abuse clinical diagnostic evaluations. - 3.
 The clinical diagnostic evaluation report shall: - set forth, in the evaluator's opinion, whether the licensee has a substance abuse problem; - set forth, in the evaluator's opinion, whether the licensee is a threat to himself/herself or others; and, - set forth, in the evaluator's opinion, recommendations for substance abuse treatment, practice restrictions, or other recommendations related to the licensee's rehabilitation and safe practice.